saipan-fez/GenshinTimeSplitter/docs/index.en.md

 If "0", all CPU cores will be used.
 Generally, there is no need to change it.

+#### FalseDetection(ms)

+The time (in milliseconds) used to determine if a warp is a false detection.
+Times shorter than this value will not be treated as a warp.

+##### If a warp is incorrectly detected when there is no warp

+Increase the number.
+Note that it is recommended to set the maximum value to `300`.
+Setting it too high may prevent recognition of normal warps.

+##### If a warp is not detected when there actually is one

+Decrease the number.
+Note that it is recommended to set the minimum value to `90`.
+Setting it too low may cause non-warping areas to be mistakenly recognized as warps.

 ## Planned Features

 - Splitting at the moment the map is opened